JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Much of the work when implementing `AbstractBlock` goes into implementing `buildChildren()` that calculates blocks for the children of the current block's AST node.
-Use `getNode().getChildren()` to retrieve the AST node's children of the current block, and or each child that is not whitespace, build a subblock which is then added to the list of subblocks.
+Use `getNode().getChildren()` to retrieve the AST node's children of the current block, and for each child that is not whitespace, build a subblock which is then added to the list of subblocks.
 While the exact method of building a subblock highly depends on the specific language, in general, the code for determining the correct `Alignment`, `Indent` and `Wrap` of a block inspects `IElementType`, checks if the node is in a specific `TokenSet` or asserts other properties.